 Enbridge does not expect the construction and operation of the Project to have a significant impact on mammals, birds, reptiles, amphibians, or invertebrates.
 Temporary impacts will occur during construction due to clearing of vegetation and disturbance in the right-of-way.
-To the greatest extent practicable, Enbridge will avoid clearing vegetation from April 1 to July 15 and activities would be avoided within 660 feet of the Project workspaces from mid-January through August (or when the nest was actively being used) at any identified bald eagle nests.
+To the greatest extent practicable, Enbridge will avoid clearing vegetation from April 1 to July 15 and if a bald eagle nest is identified, activities would be avoided within 660 feet of the Project workspaces from mid-January through August (or when the nest was actively being used) at any identified bald eagle nests.